Assessment at Skidmore College

 - Improve programs

-The Office of Institutional Research, the Assessment Facilitator, and the Faculty Assessment Coordinator support faculty and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.
+The Office of Institutional Research, the Associate Director of Institutional Research for Assessment, and the Faculty Assessment Coordinator support faculty and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.

 Accreditation by the Middle States Commission on Higher Education

-In the fall of 2013, Skidmore began to plan for its next decennial review by our regional accrediting agency, the Middle States Commission on Higher Education (MSCHE).
-We have convened a Self-Study Steering Committee and have chosen a topic for the self-study: Integrative Learning.
-In the spring of 2014, working groups will begin to study various aspects of integrative learning at Skidmore, resulting in a completed self-study report for the spring of 2015.
+Skidmore College is accredited by the Middle States Commission on Higher Education (MSCHE), 624 Market Street, Philadelphia, PA 19104, 267-284-5000.
+In the fall of 2013, Skidmore began to plan for its next decennial review by the MSCHE by convening a Self-Study Steering Committee and choosing a topic for the self-study: Integrative Learning.
+In the spring of 2014, working groups began to study various aspects of integrative learning at Skidmore, resulting in a completed self-study report in the spring of 2015.
+The report is being edited during the summer of 2015, will be presented to the College community during the summer and fall of 2015 for comments, and a draft version will be sent to the Evaluation Team Chair in the fall of 2015.

 The Self-Study Steering Committee is co-chaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English and Faculty Assessment Coordinator.

-If you have questions about the accreditation process or would like to talk about joining one of the working groups please contact Lisa Christenson, Assessment Facilitator.
+If you have questions about the accreditation process or would like to talk about joining one of the working groups please contact Lisa Christenson, Associate Director of Institutional Research for Assessment.

-Please send any questions or suggestions to the Assessment Facilitator.
+Please send any questions or suggestions to the Associate Director of Institutional Research for Assessment.
 Should you notice any broken links, please send a message so that they can be repaired.

 Assessment at Skidmore is currently overseen by the Assessment Subcommittee.